macoirc/dont-call-me-shirley/README.md

 2. Install dependencies:
     AWS Python Lambdas do not come with the 'requests' package pre-installed.
 You'll need to upload requests.zip as a layer for your Lambda.
+    Note: urllib.request can be used instead of requests, with minor tweaks to the code

-3. Deploy the Lambda function using AWS CLI or AWS Management Console.
+4. Deploy the Lambda function using AWS CLI or AWS Management Console.

-4. Configure 2 DynamoDB tables:
+5. Configure 2 DynamoDB tables:
     - spotifyAPI to hold app secrets
     - SpotifyState to hold user secrets/configuration

-5. Configure AWS API Gateway to handle requests and trigger the functions.
+6. Configure AWS API Gateway to handle requests and trigger the functions.
     - GET /getsong
     - GET /spotifyauth
+    - GET /spotifytoken
+    - GET /xmplaylist

 ## Usage

 1. Configure the DynamoDB tables for the necessary variables (see Configuration section).
 2. I strongly recommend setting up an API Gateway configuration to handle requests.
 3. Trigger the Lambda function with an appropriate event to start scraping and queuing songs.
-You need a client capable of sending a GET request with the API key and channel name, and the ability to handle the response, as well as a looping function to keep pulling new songs.
-I use an Apple shortcut on my phone and it works great.
+The /client folder contains a static web app to do just that.

 ## Configuration